solozyf/SprintAccelerator/README.md

 # SprintAccelerator
 AcademicProject
 Hello !
-This repository is for MSA students to explore GitHub platform and learn to share codes smoothly and collabratively.
+This repository is for MSA students to explore GitHub platform and learn to share codes smoothly and collaboratively